 You need to know if the tool is actually making a difference.
 The easiest metric to track is time saved.
 Before the trial, ask your reps how much time they spend on post-meeting administrative tasks like writing summaries and updating the CRM.
 Then, measure it again during the trial.
 AI summary tools for meetings should give your reps more time to focus on customer interactions and high-value selling activities.
 By tracking these changes, you can build a clear case for the tool's ROI.
 This data will help you make an informed decision about whether the software provides enough value to justify a paid subscription.

-What User Reviews Say About Free Trials
+What Users Say About These Free Trials

 Before you spend time setting up a new tool, it’s smart to see what current users are saying.
 Reviews often cut through the marketing noise and highlight what really matters in day-to-day use.
 When it comes to AI meeting summarizers, feedback tends to focus on three key areas: how accurate the summaries are, how easy the tool is to use, and how well it connects with other essential software like your CRM.